Jordan-Milne/Facebook-Messenger-Data/README.md

 ### top_words()

 call `top_words(facebook_name)` on `ms` to return an ordered list of the most common words the user sent and how many times they sent it:
+*This method works for top words you have sent **and** top words you have recieved from a certain user*
 Example:
 ```
 ms.top_words('Jordan Milne')